-Provide a cost-breakdown and narrative justification for budgeted items.
-At least two vendor quotes for items of equipment and supplies that total more than \$10,000 should have been obtained.
-Reasons for choosing a particular vendor should be described in this section.
-Present discrete task analyses to justify the number, duration, and percent effort of current personnel, and for additional personnel specifically required for the duration of the proposed project.
-Other costs should be related to the proposed project.
+Provide a cost-breakdown and narrative justification for budgeted items, including personnel.
+At least two vendor quotes for items of equipment and supplies that total more than \$10,000 should be included.
 Specialized items that are components of a larger system (e.g. specimen cabinets and compactors) are considered as equipment under the CSBR program guidelines.